langchain-ai/agentevals/README.md

 #### Strict match

-The strict match evaluator compares two trajectories and ensures that they contain the same messages in the same order with the same tool calls.
+The `"strict"` `trajectory_match_mode` compares two trajectories and ensures that they contain the same messages in the same order with the same tool calls.
 Note that it does allow for differences in message content:

 <details open>